pdefusco/CDE_Innovation_Lab/README.md

-# CDE 1.19 Hands-On-Lab - Marketing Events
+# CDE 1.19 Hands-On-Lab - Cloudera Marketing

 ## About the Hands On Lab Workshops

 The Hands-On Lab (HOL) Workshops are an initiative by Cloudera Solutions Engineering aimed at familiarizing CDP users with each Data Service.
 The content consists of a series of guides and exercises to quickly implement sample end-to-end use cases in the realm of Machine Learning, Datawarehousing, Data Engineering, Data Streaming and Operational Database.

 The Marketing Event HOL is typically a two-hour event organized by Cloudera for CDP customers and prospects, where a small technical team from Cloudera Solutions Engineering provides cloud infrastructure for all participants and guides them through the completion of the labs with the help of presentations and open discussions.

-The HOL contained in this GitHub repository is dedicated to Cloudera Data Engineering 1.19.4.
-CDE is the CDP Data Service for data engineering commonly known for Spark and Airflow use cases in Private and Public Clouds.

 The content is primarily designed for developers, cloud administrators and big data software architects.
 However, little to no code changes are typically required and non-technical stakeholders such as project managers and analysts are encouraged to actively take part.